Senior Announcements

 • Begin to organize regular decision applications and financial aid forms, which will be due in January and/or February.

-• Register for the January SAT (If needed).
+• If needed, register for the January SAT.
 It is the last one colleges will be able to consider for a senior.

-• Many popular and selective colleges will have application deadlines as early as January 1.
-Others have deadlines later in January and February.
-Keep track of and observe deadlines for sending in all required fees and paperwork.
+• Many popular and selective colleges will have application deadlines as early as Jan.
+1. Others have deadlines later in January and February.

-• If necessary, register for the February ACT (some colleges will be able to consider it).
+• If necessary, register for the February ACT (some colleges will be able consider it).

-• Ask your guidance office in January to send first semester transcripts to schools where you applied.
+• In January, ask your guidance office to send first semester transcripts to schools where you applied.
 At the end of the school year, they will need to send final transcripts to the college you will attend.

 • Acceptance letters and financial aid offers will start to arrive.
-Review your acceptances, compare financial aid packages, and visit your final choices, especially if you haven't already.
+Review your acceptances, compare financial aid packages, and visit your final choices.

 • May 1 is the date when the college you plan to attend requires a commitment and deposit.
-When you've made your college decision, notify your counselor and the colleges.
+When you’ve made your college decision, notify your counselor.
 Send in your deposit by the postmark date of May 1.
-If you've been offered financial aid, accept the offer and follow the instructions given.
-Also, notify schools you will not attend of your decision.
+If you’ve been offered financial aid, accept the offer and follow the instructions given.
+Also notify schools you will not attend of your decision.

-• Make sure that you have requested that your final transcript be sent to the school you will be attending.
+• Request that your final transcript be sent to the college you will be attending.